-Low level laser therapy (or LLLT for short) is proven to be one of the most effective therapies to treat hair loss currently available.
+Low level laser therapy (or LLLT for short) is has been proven to be one of the more effective treatments for hair loss currently available.

 The light which is emitted from a laser in a specific wavelength has an effect on the body when it is absorbed within the molecules of a targeted tissue.
 When the laser light is absorbed by target tissue molecules, this in turn increases the energy level of the molecules which respond by ‘working off’ the excess energy with adaptive changes.
 These changes can be either chemical or physical and have the ability to produce biological effects on the target tissue or surrounding tissues.

-How Did This Become Linked to Hair Regrowth?
+How Did This Become Linked to Hair Growth

 In 1967 a few years after the first working laser was invented, Endre Mester in Semmelweis University in Budapest, Hungary experimented with the effects of lasers on skin cancer.
 While applying lasers to the backs of shaven mice, he noticed that the shaved hair grew back more quickly on the treated group than the untreated group.

 The vast majority of physicians and medical experts agree that LLLT is effective in treating male and female pattern hair loss.
 LLLT can also be effective when used in conjunction with other products.
 Experts have also observed and noted that the overall health and condition of existing hair may be improved in a LLLT treated area, even if no new hair growth is stimulated.
 In addition, LLLT has been shown to improve the outcome of hair transplantations by improving the survival rate of grafts as well as speeding up the healing time.